-Politics is at its core a situation where two or more people disagree on what to do next, and each tries to influence the other.
+Politics is at its core a situation where two or more people disagree on what to do next, and each will try to influence the other.

 Much of what is political is under the surface.

-Executive 1 dislikes or doesn't trust Executive 2.
+Executive 1 does not like or does not trust Executive 2.
 Executive 3 does not want Executive 4 to get too big of a budget, because most likely it will come by shrinking Executive 3's budget.

 If a new consultant has never been in a political situation, can't read people, doesn't intuitively know how to handle such a situation, they will get eaten alive by clients.